USAFA-ECE/ece383/book/Assignments/homework4.md

 In this homework you will create a generic counter.
 By default it will be a mod-10 counter but you can easily customize it by changing the parameters in the generic map.

-The counters behavior is described in the table below.
+The counter's behavior is described in the table below.

 | clk          | reset_n  | ctrl     | Q+ |
 |:------------:|:--------:|:--------:|:-----------------:|